win-times-win/nail_defect_classification/README.md

 ## Usage

-The website can be assessed by one of the following URLs.
+The website can be accessed by one of the following URLs.
 ```shell
 http://<DOCKER-IP>:5000
 http://192.0.0.1:5000